fever-ch/go-google-sites-proxy/README.md

 Sadly, Google [at least at the time this text is being written, [August 24th, 2017] doesn't support the usage of a custom domain name yet [[link]](https://productforums.google.com/forum/#!topic/sites/44_WTQ44MJk).

+## Features
+- Works with any domain!
+- Support for custom favicon

 ## Try it!

 This software is already used *in production*.
 The [website of this project](https://ggsp.fever.ch/) also using it!